...

 Tea Ceremony Experience at Saisetsutei

-• Matcha green tea tasting (お抹茶体験), 1,500 yen: for those who aren’t interested in how the tea is made but just want to enjoy the tea and the sweets, this option is for you.
+• This option is for those who aren’t interested in how the tea is made but just want to enjoy the tea and the sweets.
 Having a bowl of matcha in your hands while overlooking the Gyokusen-en Garden is another great way to enjoy the enchanting garden.

 Note the prices for the experiences include the garden’s admission fee.